NetApp-Learning-Services/gateway/README.md

 * an SVM,
 * an optional SVM management LIF,
 * an optional SVM administrator management credentials (vsadmin),
-* an optional NFS configuration with:
+* an optional NFS configuration with NFS interfaces and NFS exports,
-- NFS interfaces
-- and NFS exports,
 * and an optional iSCSI configuration with iSCSI interfaces.